 The rosary is recited before the daily Mass and before the 8:00 a.m.
 Sunday Mass.

-The Rite of Christian Initiation for Adults (RCIA) is the process by which adults are received into the Church community.
-The RCIA prepares adults for the sacraments of Baptism, Confirmation, and Eucharist, usually celebrated at the Easter Vigil.
-The RCIA meets on Sunday mornings.
-For additional information on the RCIA, contact the Parish Office.
+OCIA prepares adults for the sacraments of Baptism, Confirmation, and Eucharist, usually celebrated at the Easter Vigil.
+The OCIA meets on Sunday mornings.
+For additional information on the OCIA, contact the Parish Office.